RENEE MONTAGNE, HOST:

 (SOUNDBITE OF CROWD CHATTER)

 ANTHONY KUHN, BYLINE: Many families waiting on shore for the return of their loved ones are too anguished and exhausted to speak to reporters.
-So I was surprised when a clearly distraught young lady named Pak Gual(ph) came over and told me in English that her sister is one of the missing ferry passengers.
+So I was surprised when a clearly distraught young lady named Park Gaeul came over and told me in English that her sister is one of the missing ferry passengers.

-PAK GUAL: We believe that she's in the ship.
-We're not sure but, you know what I'm saying?
+PARK GAEUL: We believe that she's in the ship.
+We are not sure, but - you know what I'm saying?

-KUHN: Ms. Pak is studying biology in Seattle.
+KUHN: Ms. Park is studying biology in Seattle.
 Her sister goes to the same high school outside Seoul that many of the ferry passengers come from.
 They were on a field trip when the ferry capsized.
-Her father, Pak Yang Wu(ph), explains that the family saw Korean media reports that their daughter had died in the accident.
+Her father, Park Young-woo, explains that the family saw Korean media reports that their daughter had died in the accident.
 He went to the hospital to identify his daughter's body, but the body he was shown was not hers.

-PAK YANG WU: (Through translator) I checked the hands of the body and my daughter's two hands are not exactly the same size, one is a little bigger than the other, so I knew right away that it was not her.
+PARK YOUNG-WOO: (Through translator) I checked the hands of the body, and my daughter's two hands are not exactly the same size.
+One is a little bigger than the other, so I knew right away that it was not her.

-KUHN: The Coast Guard, the hospital and the media all misidentified Mr. Pak's daughter.
-She is in fact missing, not confirmed dead.
-Pak says he knows it's just in a mistake but it just made the family's grief and frustration worse.
+KUHN: The Coast Guard, the hospital and the media all misidentified Mr. Park's daughter.
+She is, in fact, missing, not confirmed dead.
+Park says he knows it's just in a mistake, but it just made the family's grief and frustration worse.

-WU: (Through translator) We told the media this was the authority's mistake, but major news media kept reporting this false information.
-As a father with a daughter, I would like to believe there's still hope, even if the chance is only a 10th of one percent.
+PARK YOUNG-WOO: (Through translator) We told the media this was the authority's mistake, but major news media kept reporting this false information.
+As a father with a daughter, I would like to believe there's still hope, even if the chance is only a 10th of 1 percent.

-KUHN: Pak Gual feels strongly that the government has bungled the response to this disaster and she's clear about where the political responsibility lies.
+KUHN: Park Gaeul feels strongly that the government has bungled the response to this disaster, and she's clear about where the political responsibility lies.

-GUAL: (Through translator) Many families here are saying that the Park administration just trying to cover up the deaths here to minimize their effect on regional elections this June.
+PARK GAEUL: (Through translator) Many families here are saying that the Park administration is trying to cover up the deaths here to minimize their effect on regional elections this June.
 We see only Coast Guards in charge here.
-Their responsibility is not clear and we haven't seen any substantial action by higher officials.
+Their responsibility is not clear, and we haven't seen any substantial action by higher officials.

-KUHN: That's Seoul National University's sociologist Yee Jae-Yeol.
+KUHN: That's Seoul National University sociologist Yee Jae-yeol.
 He says that Korean society was traditionally based on Confucianism, and Confucianism was based on a sort of moral deal between the ruler and his subjects.
 You obey me, the ruler said, and I protect you.

-JAE-YEOL: If there is a famine or a flooding or a national disaster, usually the ruler (unintelligible) lacking the moral responsibility.
+YEE: If there is a famine or a flooding or national disasters, usually the ruler was treated as lacking the moral responsibility.

-GUAL: I hope that she's surviving in the ship.
+PARK GAEUL: I hope that she's surviving in the - in the ship.
+(Crying)

 KUHN: After initially getting the story wrong, South Korean media has since reported that this was all a case of mistaken identity.